Intrinsic mirrors for minimal adjoint orbits and categories of singularities: The Landau--Ginzburg model

 We write the components of the boundary divisor as: $D_1, D_2$ of bidegree (1,1); $E_1,...,E_{n-1}$ of bidegree (1,0); and $F_1,...,F_{n-1}$ of bidegree (0,1).
 Then we take variables $x_1,x_2$ corresponding to $D_1, D_2$; $z_1,\dots, z_{n-1}$ corresponding to $E_1,...,E_{n-1}$; and $w_1, \dots, w_{n-1}$ corresponding to $F_1,...,F_{n-1}$.

-As in the n=2 case, we also need to take additional variables $y_1,y_2$ which come from the theta functions corresponding to the contact order information of meeting all divisors transversally; there are two zero-dimensional strata where this can happen.
-The resulting equations are
+As in the $n=2$ case, we also need to take additional variables $y_1,y_2$ which come from the theta functions corresponding to the contact order information of meeting all divisors transversally; there are two zero-dimensional strata where this can happen.